ray-print/rambling-harmonicas-blackjack/readme.md

 Solved rule sets can be stored on disk so that calculations do not need to be repeated.
 A standard rule set may take 5-10 seconds to calculate.
 If the dealer probability cache is used, then the first rule set will take much longer but then subsequent rule sets will be faster.

+#### Limitations
+* The house edge is currently only calculated for composition-dependent strategies
+* Only one resplit is allowed
+* Complicated surrender/double rules are not implemented
+* Standard deviation, effect of shoe depth, other probabilities not calculated
+* Split calculations are not optimized

 ## Project Goals
 * Use testing framework, refactor tests to match best practices, check code coverage, add test cases where applicable
 * Set up tests to run on every commit using some CI tool